radeeb/ARS-1/README.md

 ## Starting the ARS
 1. Navigate to the root directory of the ARS
-2. Open a terminal, run `python3 app.py`
+2. Open a terminal
+3. `$ python3 app.py`
-3. Launch a web browser
+4. Launch a web browser
-4. In the URL bar type `localhost:8080`
+5. In the URL bar type `localhost:8080`

 ## Licenses
 ### The MIT License